MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 ## Buy Skills

 You start with 30 skill points.
 Common skills cost a number of points equal to their rating, so a Fair (+2) skill costs 2 points.
-As the name implies, Common skills are typical areas of training or experience for the average citizen, such as riding a horse, scouring a crime scene for clues, or throwing a punch.
+Common skills are any skills that are available by default for the game's setting.
+They are typical areas of training or experience for the average citizen, such as riding a horse, scouring a crime scene for clues, or throwing a punch.
 Any unrated Common skills are treated as if their rating were Mediocre (+0).

 Unique and Strange skills -- skills you design from the ground up -- often cost quite a bit more than Common skills.